dohsimpson/ZenTracker/README.md

 ## Installation
 ### Run Daemon in the Foreground
-There are nothing to be installed since everything is written in bash.
+There is nothing to be installed since everything is written in bash.
 After cloning this repository, run the tracking daemon, execute the `zentrackerd` script, to see activity summary report, execute `zentracker` script, you may need to `chmod +x` those scripts if they are not executable.

 ### Run Daemon at boot-time
 To actually make it useful, you probably want to have the tracking daemon running at computer boot-time.
 In Mac OS X, start-up programs are managed by apple's __launchctl__, which requires start-up programs to have a _plist_ file installed by launchctl.